r-causal/tipr/README.md

 We are interested in a continuous unmeasured confounder, so we will use the `tip_with_continuous()` function.

-Let’s assume the unmeaured confounder is normally distributed with a mean of 0.5 in the exposed group and 0 in the unexposed (and unit variance in both), resulting in a mean difference of 0.5 (`exposure_confounder_effect = 0.5`), let’s solve for the relationship
+Let’s assume the unmeasured confounder is normally distributed with a mean of 0.5 in the exposed group and 0 in the unexposed (and unit variance in both), resulting in a mean difference of 0.5 (`exposure_confounder_effect = 0.5`), let’s solve for the relationship